-This would look like this www.uk/example.com or www.de/example.com.
-The only issue with this is that by separating out into subdomain you lose the overall domain power of having everything under one domain.
+This would look like this uk.example.com or de.example.com.
+The only issue with this is that by separating out into subdomains you lose the overall domain power of having everything under one domain.

 The other alternative is to use sub folders like www.example.com/uk/ or www.example.com/de/ which means that you have all the power going to one domain but the ability to target to location in website structure and the other methods below.
 It’s also a bit easier when organising hosting and domain purchasing.

-There are lots of ways to specify the correct location for your content but top of the list should be a href lang xml sitemap and using Webmaster Tools effectively.
+There are lots of ways to specify the correct location for your content but top of the list should be an hreflang xml sitemap and using Webmaster Tools effectively.

-Href lang sitemaps were launched by Google in 2012 and work in a similar way to your existing xml sitemaps as in they are a list of all your URLs.
+Hreflang sitemaps were launched by Google in 2012 and work in a similar way to your existing XML sitemaps as in they are a list of all your URLs.
 The difference is that you can specify where similar or the same content for other locations or languages exist.
-A much better alternative to using canonical tags and easier than rewriting every page.
-This looks like this:
+The alternative is to use hreflang rel alternate tags in your document <head>, but handling it via a sitemap can be easier than rewriting every page.
+Hreflang sitemaps look like this:

 This is next greatest issue with international targeting because content localisation is key, not just with the keywords or phrases you target but the language and phrasing you use on your site.
 As well as onsite content take the time to engage your other marketing channels to make sure your social media strategy matches up with where your local audience is, even maps or directory listing are key here.